-- Restrictions imposed as a result of the pandemic disrupted the normal democratic meeting and decision making procedures.
-Emergency powers contained within the Council's Constitution have provided the necessary facilities to allow decisions to be made by the Head of Paid Service (from July 2020 Chief Executive), the S.151 Officer or the Monitoring Officer. - Although Committee meetings had to be suspended, committees with decision making powers were able to be convened using remote participation by the appropriate members.
-These meetings included Cabinet Members, representatives from the Opposition Group and other non-executive Members to ensure that decisions were taken in an open and transparent manner.
+Restrictions imposed as a result of the pandemic disrupted the normal democratic meeting and decision making procedures.
+Emergency powers contained within the Council's Constitution provided the necessary facilities to allow decisions to be made by the Chief Executive, the S.151 Officer or the Monitoring Officer.
+From 7 May 2021, regulations allowing council/committee meetings to be held remotely ended.